Migrate from GhostJS to GatsbyJS

 /blog: I wanted to have the homepage for something else, so I had to do a few changes in the

-gatsby-config.jsfile to accomodate the blog in a different URL
+gatsby-config.jsfile to accommodate the blog in a different URL

 - Create nodes for projects and static pages: these changes would require new layout files and changes in the config